Tag: Django

 Quit the server with CONTROL-C.

-2. Register your app: Django needs to know about your new todo app.
-Open todo_project/settings.py and add 'todo' to the INSTALLED_APPS list.
+Django needs to know about the new recipes app.
+Open recipe_project/settings.py and add 'recipes' to the INSTALLED_APPS list.

 INSTALLED_APPS = [